The decoupled extended Kalman filter for dynamic exponential-family factorization models: The Decoupled Extended Kalman Filter

 \subsection{Parameter Dynamics}

-With parameter dynamics, parameter estimates need to be changed between observations to reflect these dynamics, resulting in the so-called predict step of Kalman filtering.
-In typical engineering and scientific applications of Kalman filtering, the parameters, considered as a system state, are assumed to undergo known linear dynamics plus Gaussian noise according to
+We now consider the full model where parameters follow the dynamics of Equation \ref{eq:dynamics}.
+Parameter estimates need to be changed between observations to reflect these dynamics, resulting in the predict step of Kalman filtering.
+In typical Kalman filtering applications, the parameters (or state) are assumed to undergo known linear dynamics plus Gaussian noise according to

-where $\bd{\epsilon}_t$ is additive Gaussian noise, and where the dynamics matrix $\bd{G}_t$ and the vector $\bd{u}_t$ are known.
+Here $\bd{\epsilon}_t$ is additive Gaussian noise, and the dynamics matrix $\bd{G}_t$ and the vector $u_t$ are known.
 In the EKF (and the original DEKF), the true dynamics are defined by non-linear functions, that are approximated through a first order Taylor expansion about the mean of the current posterior, resulting in essentially the same linear dynamics above.

-For our purposes, the standard Kalman filter dynamics are too general, since the parameters that specify the dynamics, e.g., $\bd{G}_t$ and $\bd{u}_t,$ are typically unknown in machine learning applications.
-We consider parameter dynamics here only as a means to incorporate non-stationarity of the data.
-So we assume that each entity $i$ evolves according to the following specialized dynamics:
+For our purposes, these dynamics are too general, since the parameters $\bd{G}_t$ and $u_t$ are typically unknown in machine learning applications.
+We consider parameter dynamics here only as a means to incorporate data non-stationarity.
+So we assume each entity $i$ evolves independently of the others according to Equation \ref{eq:dynamics}.
+There, the memory parameter $\alpha_i$ provides a form of regularization towards the reference vector $r_{i}.$